-10. Variable Interest Entities
+8. Variable Interest Entities

-As of December 31, 2020, and 2021, the Company has consolidated 100% of PT Navigator Khatulistiwa, a VIE for which the Company is deemed to be the primary beneficiary, i.e. it has a controlling financial interest in this entity with the power to direct the activities of a VIE that most significantly impact the entity's economic performance and has the right to residual gains or the obligation to absorb losses that could potentially be significant to the VIE.
+As of December 31, 2023, and December 31, 2022, the Company has consolidated 100% of PT Navigator Khatulistiwa, a VIE for which the Company is deemed to be the primary beneficiary, i.e. it has a controlling financial interest in this entity with the power to direct the activities that most significantly impact the entity's economic performance and has the right to residual gains or the obligation to absorb losses that could potentially be significant to the VIE.
 The Company owns 49% of the VIE's common stock, all of its secured debt and has voting control.
 All economic interests in the residual net assets reside with the Company.
 By virtue of the accounting principle of consolidation, transactions between PT Navigator Khatulistiwa and the Company are eliminated on consolidation.
-PT Navigator Khatulistiwa had total assets and liabilities, as of December 31, 2021, of \$139.1 million and \$18.5 million, respectively.
-(December 31, 2020: \$125.9 million and \$9.5 million respectively).
+PT Navigator Khatulistiwa had total assets and liabilities, as of December 31, 2023, of \$130.1 million and \$18.3 million, respectively (December 31, 2022; \$129.7 million and \$19.4 million respectively).

-On October 21, 2019, the Company entered into a sale and leaseback to refinance one of its vessels, Navigator Aurora.
-Following the sale and leaseback refinancing transaction, Navigator Aurora is owned by OCY Aurora Ltd., a Maltese limited liability company.
+In October 2019, the Company entered into a sale and leaseback transaction to refinance one of its vessels, Navigator Aurora, with OCY Aurora Ltd., a Maltese limited liability company.
 OCY Aurora Ltd. is a wholly owned subsidiary of Ocean Yield Malta Limited, whose parent is Ocean Yield ASA, a listed company on the Oslo stock exchange.
 The Company does not hold any shares or voting rights in OCY Aurora Ltd. Under U.S. GAAP the entity, OCY Aurora Ltd, is considered to be a VIE.

-As of December 31, 2020 and 2021, the Company has consolidated 100% of OCY Aurora Ltd., the lessor variable interest entity ("lessor VIE") that we have leased Navigator Aurora from under a sale and leaseback arrangement.
-The lessor VIE is a wholly-owned, newly formed special purpose vehicle ("SPV") of a financial institution.
-We have applied the guidance within Topic 810 - Consolidation and concluded that the Company has a variable interest in the SPV because the bareboat charter has fixed price call options to acquire Navigator Aurora from the SPV at various dates throughout the 13 year lease/bareboat charter term, commencing from the fifth year, initially at USD 44.8 million.
+As of December 31, 2023, and 2022, the Company has consolidated 100% of OCY Aurora Ltd., the lessor variable interest entity ("Lessor VIE") that we have leased Navigator Aurora from under a sale and leaseback arrangement.
+The Lessor VIE is a wholly-owned, newly formed special purpose vehicle ("SPV") of a financial institution.
+The Company has concluded that it has a variable interest in the SPV because the bareboat charter has fixed price call options to acquire Navigator Aurora from the SPV at various dates throughout the 13 year lease/bareboat charter term, commencing from the fifth year, initially at \$44.8 million.
 The call options are considered to be variable interests as each option effectively transfers substantially all of the rewards from Navigator Aurora to us and limits the SPV's ability to benefit from the rewards of ownership.
 The SPV is categorized under U.S. GAAP as a VIE and the Company has concluded it is the primary beneficiary and must therefore consolidate the SPV within its financial statements.